 Choose Your Company Carefully

 Be with people you trust and like.
 You’ll feel good in their company and it’ll be reassuring if things start to go south.
-Avoid abrasive friends, large crowds and others who aren’t also tripping with the exception of a sitter.
-If you’re planning to fly solo, do that little bit of extra homework – see links at the bottom of this page.
+Avoid abrasive friends, large crowds and others who aren’t also tripping, with the exception of a sitter.
+If you’re planning to fly solo, do your homework – see links at the bottom of this page.

 Psychedelics are fun!
 Go in with a smile on your face and see it as an exciting adventure and an opportunity to learn.
 Not to say that there won’t be any difficult moments but this will push you in the right direction.
 If you find yourself in a tough spot just remember that you are in control and can change the direction of the trip at any time.
 It normally just takes a deep breath and a smile to bring you back to a good place.

-Wear your most comfortable clothes.
+Wear your most comfortable clothes, think loose, soft and warm.
 Being physically comfortable will help to relax you.
 If you’re going out, a blanket or something to lie on is nice.
 If you’re staying in, have a space where you can lie down and stretch out.

 Don’t Fight It